hdShang/arxiv-daily/docs/cs-RO/2025-08-17/papers/250812469v1-mechanical-automation-with-vision-a-design-for-rubiks-cube-solver.md

 ---
 layout: default
-title: Mechanical Automation with Vision: A Design for Rubik's Cube Solver
+title: "Mechanical Automation with Vision: A Design for Rubik's Cube Solver"
 ---

 # Mechanical Automation with Vision: A Design for Rubik's Cube Solver